-Digital, creative and media
+The digital, creative and media sector

-Major employers in Greater Manchester include:
+Major digital, creative and media employers in Greater Manchester include:

-Job Description
+Job description

 Digital marketers promote brands, products and services through social media, websites and apps.
+This role includes everything from creating content and graphics to managing advertising and PR campaigns.

 Salary Range